smdogroup/tacs/README.md

 Kennedy, G. J., "Strategies for adaptive optimization with aggregation constraints using interior-point methods", 2015, doi:http://dx.doi.org/10.1016/j.compstruc.2015.02.024

 # Setting up and installing TACS through anaconda #
-The easiest way to get started with TACS is through a conda install.
+The easiest way to get started with TACS is through a conda install in an [Anaconda](https://www.anaconda.com/) environment.
 [Conda packages](https://anaconda.org/timryanb/tacs) are available for Mac OS and Linux platforms.
 To get started, run the following in a conda terminal:

     conda create -n TACS python=3.8